cookabc/from-nand-to-tetris/chapter09/02-The_Jack_Language_Specification.md

 &emsp;&emsp;For example, let c = Circle.new(x,y,50) where x, y, and 50 are the screen location of the circle’s center and its radius.
 When a constructor is called, the compiler requests the operating system to allocate enough memory space to hold the new object in memory.
 The OS returns the base address of the allocated memory segment, and the compiler assigns it to this (in the circle example, the value of this is assigned to c).
 Next, the constructed object is typically initialized to some valid state, effected by the Jack commands found in the constructor’s body.

 &emsp;&emsp;When an object is no longer needed in a program, it can be disposed.
-In particular, objects can be de- allocated from memory and their space reclaimed using the Memory.deAlloc (object) function from the standard library.
+In particular, objects can be deallocated from memory and their space reclaimed using the Memory.deAlloc (object) function from the standard library.
 Convention calls for every class to contain a dispose() method that properly encapsulates this de-allocation.
 For example, see figure 9.4.